RimuTec/faker/README.md

 - Forward(int days = 365)

 ## Educator
-This class supports all 51 built-in and custom locales.
 - Campus()
 - Course()
 - SecondarySchool()
 - University()

 ## Finance
-This class supports all 51 built-in and custom locales.
 - CreditCard(params CreditCardType[] types)

 ## IDNumber
-This class supports all 51 built-in and custom locales.
 - SpanishForeignCitizenNumber()
 - Invalid()
 - SpanishCitizenNumber()
 - Valid()

 ## Internet
-This class supports all 51 built-in and custom locales.
 - DomainName()
 - DomainSuffix()
 - DomainWord()